 If you would like to sponsor a program at the Nanovic Institute, contact the Director at 574-631-5253 or by email to firstname.lastname@example.org.

-The R. Stephen and Ruth Barrett Family Endowment for the Nanovic Institute supports, among other student grants, the Institute’s Barrett Prize for the best undergraduate student proposal.
+The R. Stephen and Ruth Barrett Family Endowment for the Nanovic Institute supports, among other student grants, the Institute’s Barrett Prize recognizing the best undergraduate student proposal.

-The Dan and Cheryl Commers Endowment for the Nanovic Institute is awarded to students to enhance their experience while in Europe.
+The Dan and Cheryl Commers Endowment for the Nanovic Institute supports undergraduate or graduate grants in Europe.

 The Terrence R. Keeley Vatican Lecture was established to provide students and faculty the opportunity to explore questions involving Notre Dame’s Catholic mission with distinguished representatives from the Holy See.